Flight-Free-UK/flight_free_uk_website/source/posts_travel/york-to-tuscany.html.markdown

 From York, we travelled to Paris where we stayed overnight at a hotel near Gare de Lyon, then caught an early high-speed train the next morning to Turin.
 Onwards from Turin it was much slower, with quite a few stops, but the train follows the coastline so there were glorious views of a sun-speckled sea and the Cinque Terre seaside towns.
 It was a very long day, so next time I would stay overnight in Turin to get the majority of travel out of the way on day one.

+> The train follows the coastline so there were glorious views of a sun-speckled sea and the Cinque Terre seaside towns

 The choral retreat was in Montecatini Terme, a spa town in Tuscany.
 Most of the other people came by plane (they were from all over Europe, US and Canada), though at least two other people came from the UK by train, and one from Norway, for similar reasons to us.
 Phil spent time walking and exploring while I was on the course, then we had a further week in Montecatini for our holiday.

 We took some very cheap day trips by train: £5 each to Florence (horribly crowded), Lucca (lovely and not too crowded) and Pistoia (very lovely and not crowded at all) and did some walking, bird spotting (LOTS of egrets!) and weird-building-exploring.
 The hotel had a pool with lots of seating, so we relaxed with books and endless games of Yanif.